adi-miller/PuzzleBlock/README.md

 ## The Rules

 * You may alter the implementation of the game only for the purpose of supporting your `IPlayer` implementation
+    * Do NOT, for example, alter the definition of `Shape` or the way the score is calculated
 * Fork the main branch and push your implementation there.
 The implementation will be compared to master to make sure no cheats were introduced
 * You may use one of the built-in implementation of `IPlayer`, including `SingleStepGreedyPlayer`, `MultiFactorSingleStepPlayer` or `FullEvalPlayerBase`.
 * You may alter one of these implementations completely.